 Last week the first of many ramp up type of publications crossed my desk highlighting various topics, but two topics struck me: Employee Engagement and In Intro to Millennials In the Workplace.
 At United Pest Solutions , as a business owner, I grapple with these two topics each day.
 As the Employee Engagement article points out, engagement is the quest of all industries.
 How do you attract great people and how do you keep them creative, growing, and contributing once you hire them?
 In regard to Millennials, how do you attract a generation of young professionals who have grown up in the world of technology?
 How do you continue to change your services, your approach, your tools in a way that millennials will find challenging and current when so much of our industry culture is perceived as unskilled, unhealthy, and unprofessional?
 These “millennial” questions circle my mind back to the Employee Engagement question.

 These are healthy and vital questions for our industry to be asking.
-They are essential for any pest control company that wishes to attract and keep solid employees into the future.
+They are essential for any pest control company that wishes to attract and keep solid employees with pride and professionalism.

 Recently I discovered the NPMA video series, Pride and Professionalism.
 In the first video we learn that in 1900 life expectancy in America was 49 years, by 2000 life expectancy had climbed to 77.
 What made such a difference?
 Sanitation.
 Better Pharmaceuticals and Medical, and Pest Control.
 Pest Control!